featurevisor/featurevisor-example-java/README.md

 ## Setup `settings.xml`

-Create a new file in this repository at `~/.m2/settings.xml` with the following content:
+Create a new file at `~/.m2/settings.xml` with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>